Does Insurance Cover Nutrition Counseling?

 What Does “Meeting Your Deductible” Actually Mean?

-When visits are billed under medical benefits and your deductible has not yet been met, you may be responsible for the full contracted rate of the visit until your deductible is satisfied.
+When visits are billed under medical benefits and your deductible has not been met, you will likely be responsible for the full contracted rate of the visit until your deductible is met.
 This does not mean insurance is being skipped.
+We still bill your insurance; the amount you pay us is applied toward your deductible.

 Your deductible can be met through any qualifying healthcare expenses throughout the year, such as doctor visits, lab work, imaging, prescriptions, or other covered medical services — not just nutrition counseling.